BrianLindner/nosleep/README.md

 Scripts generate system key press activity on a random interval and a set of defined keys (configurable)

+NoSleep style scripts available in a variety of places on the Internet; just one person's sample below

 ---

 ## Contains: